mobxjs/mobx-state-tree/docs/API/interfaces/itype.md

 **● identifierAttribute**: *`undefined` \| `string`*

-Name of the dentifier attribute or null if none.
+Name of the identifier attribute or null if none.

 ___
 <a id="name"></a>